SamPorter1984/Bulls/README.md

-# Bulls library
+# UintStore library

 It can store you an uint 250 and 6 booleans in one uint for example.
 It can pack and unpack booleans in uints making sstore 50-300% cheaper depending on the case.
-Personal bitmap implementation and a research I needed to improve Aletheo codebase.
+Personal bitmap implementation and a small research I needed to improve Aletheo codebase.
 Currently looking at efficiency of math vs bit shifting, results are interesting:

 ```
     math: tx to pack uint254 and 2 booleans in uint256 and sstore it took 45449 gas.
     math: SLOAD uint254 and 2 booleans, unpack and SSTORE an unrelated uint took 46878 gas.
-    bit shift: tx to pack uint254 and 2 booleans in uint256 and sstore it took 57882 gas.
+    bit shift: tx to pack uint254 and 2 booleans in uint256 and sstore it took 46617 gas.
-    bit shift: SLOAD uint254 and 2 booleans, unpack it and SSTORE an unrelated uint took 59332 gas.
+    bit shift: SLOAD uint254 and 2 booleans, unpack it and SSTORE an unrelated uint took 46848 gas.
 ```

 This is while working only with booleans is cheaper for bit shifting: